vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create the Event Hub data source

+Now, we've finished all the setup on the Azure side.
+So, it's time to start working on Peakboard side.
+We'll create two separate projects:
+1. A Hub Flow that acts as an event publisher.
+1. A Peakboard app that acts as an event consumer.

-Now, let's go to Peakboard Designer and create an Event Hub data source.
-Whether you want to create a Peakboard app or a Hub Flow, the process for setting up the Event Hub data source looks the same.
+The first step is to create an Event Hub data source.
+This process is the same, regardless of if you want to create an event publisher (Hub Flow) or event consumer (Peakboard app).

 We add a new Azure Event Hub data source.
 Then, we enter the connection strings for both the Event Hub and the storage account.
 We also enter the Event Hub name and the storage account name.